OmniBrew/sw5e-data/data/gear/m-100-grenade-launcher.md

 ---
 Target an area within <me-distance length="90" /> that you can see and fire a grenade at it.
 Each creature within a <me-distance length="10" adj /> radius sphere must make a DC 14 Dexterity saving throw.
-On a failed save a creature takes 3d6 thunder damage or half as much on a successful one.
+On a failed save a creature takes 3d6 sonic damage or half as much on a successful one.